eltiare/carrierwave-vips/README.markdown

 * `quality(0-100)` Sets the quality of the image being saved if JPEG
 * `strip` Removes any exif and ICC metadata contained in the image to reduce filesize.

-Please note that GIF is not supported by libvips, and therefore cannot be supported by ruby-vips nor this library.
+Please note that GIF writing is not supported by libvips, and therefore cannot be supported by ruby-vips nor this library.
+GIF reading is still supported.

-In order to use the strip method, you must have a recent version of libvips.
+In order to use the strip method, a recent version of libvips is required.
 Tested on 7.30 on Debian

 Contributors
 ---------------------